krislowg/Test/README.md

 -Compare two String objects by using the compareTo and equals methods and make a -comment describing how == works with objects: Case 1.
 The comment is at the end of -the code
 -Use +, -, *, /, %: used in the operation methods.
 -Use ++: case 1.
 Inside the do-while loop
--Use --: case 3.Inside the for loop.
+-Use --: case 3.
+Inside the for loop.
 -Use +=: case 1.
 Inside the do-while to increment the value of j in the string array.
 -Use relational operators: Case 2.
 In the while condition.
 -Use conditional operators: Case 2.
 In the while condition.